DeepAveragers: Offline Reinforcement Learning by Solving Derived Non-Parametric MDPs

 Figure \ref{fig:all_tunable_params}b explores the impact of varying $k$ using $k_{\pi}=1$ and $C=1$.
 The main observation is that there is a slight disadvantage to using $k=1$, which defines a deterministic finite MDP, compared to $k>1$, especially for the non-optimal datasets.
 This indicates that the optimal planner is able to benefit by reasoning about the stochastic transitions of the DAC-MDP for $k>1$.
 Otherwise the results are relatively insensitive to $k$.
 We set $k=5$ for remaining experiments unless otherwise stated.
 Finally, Figure~\ref{fig:all_tunable_params}c varies the policy smoothing parameter $k_{\pi}$ from 1 to 31.
 Similar to the results for varying $k$, there is a benefit to using a value of $k_{\pi} > 1$, but otherwise the sensitivity is low.
 Thus, even for this relatively benign problem setting, some amount of averaging at test time appears beneficial.
 We find that DAC-MDPs are slightly more sensitive to these parameters in low data regime.
 Similar experiments for low data regime are presented in Appendix \ref{sec:addtionalCartPole}.

-\textbf{Experiments on Atari}: We choose 8 Atari games ranging from small to medium action spaces: Pong, Breakout, Space Invaders, Q Bert, Atlantis, Bowling, Freeway, and Amidar.
-Following recent work \citep{Fujimoto2019BenchmarkingBD}, we generated datasets by first training a DQN agent for each game.
+\textbf{Experiments on Atari}: We choose 8 stochastic Atari games ranging from small to medium action spaces: Pong, Breakout, Space Invaders, Q Bert, Atlantis, Bowling, Freeway, and Amidar.
+These are stochastic in nature as sticky actions have been enabled.
+Following recent work \citep{Fujimoto2019BenchmarkingBD}, we generate datasets by first training a DQN agent for each game.
 Next, to illustrate performance on small datasets and scalability to larger datasets, we generated two datasets of sizes 100K and 2.5 million for each game using an $\epsilon$-greedy version of the DQN policy.
 In particular, each episode had a 0.8 probability of using $\epsilon=0.2$ and $\epsilon=0.001$ otherwise.
 This ensures a mixture of both near optimal trajectories and more explorative trajectories.

 We first trained offline DQN and BCQ agents on the 100K dataset for 100K iterations and evaluated on 10 test episodes every 10K iterations.
 At each evaluation iteration, we construct DAC-MDPs using the latent state representation at that point.
 We consider an offline RL setting where $N_e 6$, i.e. we evaluate 6 policies (on 10 episodes each) corresponding to 6 different DAC-MDPs, set to a parameter combination of $k 5$, $C \{1, 100, 1M\}$, and $k_{\pi} \{11,51\}$.
-For each representation and evaluation point, the best performing DAC-MDP is recorded.
+For each representation and evalutaion point, the best performing DAC-MDP is recorded.
 The entire 100K iteration protocol was repeated 3 times.
 Figure 3 shows the averaged curves with 90\% confidence intervals.

 The main observation is that for both BCQ and DQN representations the corresponding DAC-MDP performance (labeled DAC-BCQ and DAC-DQN) is usually better than BCQ or DQN policy at each point.
 Further, the DAC-MDP performance is usually better than the maximum performance of pure BCQ/DQN across the iterations.
 These results point to an interesting possibility of using DAC-MDPs to select the policy at the end of training at any fixed number of training iterations, rather than using online evaluations along the curve.
 Interestingly, the first point on each curve corresponds to a random network representation which is often non-trivial in many domains.
 However, we do see that in many domains the DAC-MDP performance further improves as the representation is learned, showing that the DAC-MDP framework is able to leverage improved representations.